Cotopaxi, Colorado

 Cotopaxi is an unincorporated town, a post office, and a census-designated place (CDP) located in and governed by Fremont County, Colorado, United States.
 The CDP is a part of the Cañon City, CO Micropolitan Statistical Area.
 The Cotopaxi post office has the ZIP Code 81223.
-At the United States Census 2010, the population of the Cotopaxi CDP was 47, while the population of the 81223 ZIP Code Tabulation Area was 1,639 including adjacent areas.
+At the United States Census 2020, the population of the Cotopaxi CDP was 44.